data-ethics-and-society/data-ethics-and-society-reading-group/Guides/facilitating.md

 - Keep an eye on the main room for any latecomers who need to be assigned to a breakout room.
 - Send 10 minute, 5 minute and 1 minute announcements to breakout rooms.

-`support`:

-- Monitoring proton mail inbox for any issues related to event access or breakout room code of conduct issues and inform `organiser`.
+- Monitoring proton mail inbox for any issues related to event access or breakout room code of conduct issues and resolve.

 ### 40-50 mins